-Then in spring 2020, at the start of lockdown in Scotland, a friend here in Edinburgh invited a bunch of us to do the #100daychallenge to commit to 100 days of creativity.
+Then in Spring 2020, at the start of lockdown in Scotland, a friend here in Edinburgh invited a bunch of us to do the #100daychallenge to commit to 100 days of creativity.

 “I thought it was absolutely brilliant – fun, engaging, informative and highly professional”.

-And here’s another: “Everyone should know this stuff, in the same way that everyone should know road safety.
+“Everyone should know this stuff, in the same way that everyone should know road safety.
 It’s an opportunity to be better-equipped for life”.

 In the meantime, we’re writing blogs, filming videos and recording conversations on the themes of positive mental health and emotional wellbeing, drawing from science, philosophy, art and the lived experiences of everyday people.

-Ultimately, the Good Life School exists to help people figure out what the good life means for each of us by understanding ourselves better and recognising where we fit in our wider contexts and in relation to others.
+The Good Life School exists to help people figure out what the good life means for each of us by understanding ourselves better and recognising where we fit in our wider contexts and in relation to others.